 Content that is eligible for monetization

-Creators are responsible for meeting the Video Monetization Criteria, which include clearing all audio and visual rights to the content in their videos.
+Creators are responsible for meeting the minimum eligibility requirements for monetizing videos, which include clearing all audio and visual rights to the content in their videos.
 Content that contains third-party material (including unlicensed music) is not eligible for monetization.

 Policy: Claiming individual videos as a third party

-You may not claim a video with intent to circumvent the video monetization criteria.
-This includes placing a “visual-only” claim on a creator’s video to share monetization revenue when the audio is claimed by a music partner.
-All third party material must be fully cleared and all the claims resolved in order for the video to be eligible for monetization.
-YouTube actively monitors partner claiming behavior in regard to this rule, and offenders can expect to have their claiming privileges disabled.
+You may not claim a video with intent to circumvent the eligibility requirements for monetization.
+This includes placing a “visual-only” claim on a creator’s video to share monetization revenue when a music partner claims the audio.
+All third-party material must be fully cleared and all the claims resolved in order for the video to be eligible for monetization.
+YouTube actively monitors partner claiming behavior concerning this rule, and offenders can expect to have their claiming privileges disabled.

 It is your company’s responsibility to first perform due diligence to verify the authenticity and exclusivity of the video you plan to represent.

-You may wish to consider information such as:
+You may wish to consider info such as:

 - Does the client have all rights to this footage, including any music or audio used?